 The rich history and charm continues at Farmer’s Guest House, which was built in 1867 and named one of the top 10 B&B’s in North America.
 I love B&B’s, and I can honestly say this one is my favorite that I’ve ever stayed in!

-Owners Susan and Don make you feel so welcome and you can tell they truly love what they do.
+The owners make you feel so welcome and you can tell they truly love what they do.
 There are tons of B&B’s to choose from in Galena, but there are a few things that really set Farmer’s Guest House apart.

 Second, these things are really specific, but very important: they have THE COMFIEST beds ever.
 Seriously, hands-down, the comfiest bed that isn’t my own that I’ve ever slept in.
 They have thought of every detail to make your stay as comfortable as possible, from the individual thermostats in each room, to the library of DVDs and wall-mounted TVs in every room.
 Sometimes, all you want to do on vacation is snuggle in bed and drink a glass of wine and watch a great movie, right?
 Is there anything better?
 I also loved that every room is named after a General’s wife, with a biography hanging outside each door—such cool little details!